-CONWAY, Ark. – The Central Arkansas track and field teams will wrap up the indoor regular season this weekend by sending five athletes to compete in the Tyson Invitational in Fayetteville, Ark.
+CONWAY, Ark. – The Central Arkansas track and field teams will wrap up the indoor regular season this weekend by sending four athletes to compete in the Tyson Invitational in Fayetteville, Ark. and one athlete to the David Hemery Valentine Invitational in Boston.

 Schneeberger battled in the weight throw competition in last weekend's Wooo Pig Classic, placing second with a mark of 20.10 meters (65-11.5).
 Before that, he competed in the shot put and weight throw events at the Washburn Open and Multi.
 Schneeberger earned a first-place finish in the weight throw in that meet with a 19.56-meter mark (64-2.25).
 In the shot put, he placed fourth with a throw of 16.61 meters (54-6).